alba1735/tRNAgraph/README.md

 ### Input files

-tRNAgraph will work a tRAX output directory and a samples file (tRAX input) alone, however, imputing the meta-data associated with the samples will increase the tool's utility.
+tRNAgraph will work a tRAX output directory and a metadatafile.

 - **tRAX output must be generated with the Python3 Version >= `v1.1.0-beta`, older versions will given incorrect results!**
+  - tRAX cannot use the `--nofrag` flag, as it will discard read associated information.

 #### Metadata